RETURN to part 1

 The most popular story relating to the Burdick House is that it was designed by Frank Lloyd Wright.
 Ruchhoft chuckles that "at one time or another almost every house along the row has been attributed to that great American architect," but it is highly unlikely that he designed anything on the island, and "there is not a single thread of supporting evidence" that Wright was affiliated with any projects on North Manitou.

 My hope was to make the south end of the island with daylight left to make camp, somewhere near Bournique's homestead.
 The first day is always the hardest; you’re still finding your rhythm and getting yourself used to the weight of a pack again.
-As I kept on, I realized that the map I had been handed sucked.
+As I kept on, I realized that the map I had been handed kinda sucked.
 I was not sure which trail I was on, and had somehow missed the south orchard.
-I also was ruing the fact that I was never able to find my actual hiking boots…I was in my Redwings, which though doing an admirable job, would not avail themselves over anything other than flat terrain.
+I also was ruing the fact that I was never able to find my actual hiking boots…I was in my work boots, which—though doing an admirable job—would not avail themselves over anything other than flat terrain.

 The rain quickly relented however, and the sun became very hot.
 I kept hiking southerly, and soon came to a clearing that was made up of hillocky lichen-covered dunes leading out to the shore.
 I hiked ahead, thinking to take a break here soon so that I could refill my water, when suddenly I came upon the cemetery:

-Checking my map again I realized that I had hiked over three miles without realizing it!
-In fact I was already near my destination for the night, and it was not even 4pm!
-As a result I broke out some cherries and trail nuts when I went to shore, guzzled my water, and removed my backpack, sweat soaked shirt, and footwear.
-The sea breeze was amazing.
-The only complaint I had is that trying to filter-draw water from a lake while waves are coming in is a pain in the ass because it keeps sending your tube back up on shore, but I had seen no streams yet.
+Checking my map again I realized that I had hiked over three miles without realizing it; I was already near my destination for the night, and it was not even 4pm!
+As a result I broke out some cherries and trail nuts when I went to shore, guzzled my water, and removed my backpack, sweat-soaked shirt, and footwear.
+The lake breeze was amazing.
+The only complaint I had is that trying to filter-draw water from a lake while waves are coming in is a hassle because it keeps sending your tube back up on shore, but I hadn't come across any creeks yet.
 So I waded out a bit into the icy water.

 My pack, all lonely by the shore:

 I wasted a couple hours trying to find my bearings using this map.
 So far since I had left the “Village,” the only landmark I had actually physically located from the map was this cemetery.
-Several times I tried using it as a starting point to find the main trail again, or at least some other reference point, and failed every time.
-I couldn’t believe it.
-I seriously considered making a direct westerly cut from the cemetery and bushwhack through the woods until I found the main trail, since that is supposedly where it lies, but the going looked very rough.
+Several times I tried using it as a starting point to find the main trail again, or at least some other reference point, and failed every time...what the hell?
+I seriously considered making a direct westerly cut from the cemetery and bushwhack through the woods until I found the main trail, since that is supposedly where it lies, but the going looked pretty rough.
 It would be easier to backtrack to the point where I had entered the vast clearing.
 In the meantime I started scouting out a place to camp for the night.